 While the reference range at many labs runs from 2.3 to 4.2 pg/mL, integrative physicians have found that most patients feel best when their level falls into the top half of the range, at a level of 3.2 or higher, and in many cases, at 3.7 or higher.

 Reverse T3 is a measure of the amount of T4 that is converted into a biologically inactive form of the T3 hormone.
 Integrative physicians have found that elevated levels of Reverse T3 may suggest that thyroid hormone is not properly converted from T4 into T3, for use by the cells, and may result in hypothyroidism symptoms despite otherwise “normal” levels of Free T4, Free T3 and/or TSH.

-A combination of the serum levels of TSH, free T3, free T4, reverse T3, and if necessary anti-TPO antibody, antithyroglobulin antibody and SHBG should be used in combination with clinical assessments and measurements to most accurately determine the overall thyroid status in a patient.
+A combination of the serum levels of TSH, free T3, free T4, reverse T3, and anti-TPO antibody, antithyroglobulin antibody and SHBG should be used in combination with clinical assessments and measurements to most accurately determine the overall thyroid status in a patient.